-Eight people killed in blaze at Ukraine hotel
+Death toll rises to nine after blaze at Ukraine hotel

 The State Emergency Service of Ukraine said in a statement that eight people had died and 10 more were injured.

+Ukraine's president, Volodymyr Zelenskiy, said several of the injured were in a critical condition in hospital.

-It gave no information about how the fire started nor how many people were staying at the hotel when it broke out.
+But it gave no information about how the fire started nor how many people were staying at the hotel when it broke out.

 The hotel Tokyo Star has 273 rooms.